Ancient Vessels

 So there you have it: reduced draft and fuel usage, more speed and range, less cavitation and vibration.
 Tunnels aren't necessary for all boats, but when draft is a problem, they can be the answer.

 Nobody builds better yacht models than ModelShipMaster.
-Click to learn more: Premium yacht models.
-Just email us or a quote.
+Visit this page learn more.

 Click to view our other Viking boats: Viking 64, Viking 65, Viking 74.